Down Payment Money is Available and You May Qualify

 The DPAP qualification is based on income limits, sales price limits, and other eligibility criteria.
 In addition to borrower eligibility, a homebuyer education and counseling are required.
 The education can be accomplished by attending a 1-day class usually available during weekdays after work hours, Saturdays, or, completing the course online.
 Upon completion, a certificate is issued and used for loan program qualification.
 The certificate is good for 12 months.

-TIP: even if you’re not ready to purchase a home today, the homebuyer certificate should be obtained as soon as possible because the funds are available based on first come first served.
+TIP: even if you’re not ready to purchase a home today, the homebuyer certificate should be obtained as soon as possible because the funds are available based on first-come-first-served basis.

 Down payment money is out there.
-I’ll help you find it.
+Let’s if you’re eligible